What are Dim Sum Bonds?

 - Investors’ protection mechanism (e.g. investor meeting, trustee responsibilities) is still evolving as compared to the US Bond market which is quite efficient with a proven track record.

-- To facilitate the issuance of dim sum bond china firms set up subsidiaries or special purpose vehicles to raise Chinese yuan in the offshore market.
+- To facilitate the issuance of dim sum bond china firms set up subsidiaries or SPV to raise Chinese yuan in the offshore market.

 Factors Affecting Demand of Dim Sum Bonds